Medicines & Supplements A to Z > Omega-3 Fatty Acids (Supplement)

 CHINESE NAME: 奧米加-3脂肪酸

-COMMON BRANDS CONTAINING OMEGA-3 FATTY ACIDS IN HONG KONG: Centrum 善存, Doctor’s Choice 醫之選, Scott’s 司各脫, Swisse
+BRAND NAME(S) IN HONG KONG: Centrum 善存, Doctor’s Choice 醫之選, Scott’s 司各脫, Swisse, Omacor

 What is Omega-3 Fatty Acids for?

-Omega-3 fatty acids are essential for our cell membranes.
-Taking an Omega-3 fatty acid supplement has already been proven to lower the level of triglycerides in your body which may reduce cardiovascular risks and events such as heart attacks and stroke.
+Omega-3 Fatty Acids are essential for our cell membranes.
+Taking an Omega-3 Fatty Acids supplement has already been proven to lower the level of triglycerides in your body which may reduce cardiovascular risks and events such as heart attacks and stroke.
 It is also found that taking Omega-3 especially DHA during pregnancy may help with the early development of your child.

-The recommended daily dietary intake of Omega-3 fatty acids (as ALA) for adults is 1.6 g in men and 1.1 g in non-pregnant women.
+The recommended daily dietary intake of Omega-3 Fatty Acids (as ALA) for adults is 1.6 g in men and 1.1 g in non-pregnant women.
 If you are pregnant, the recommended daily dietary intake (as ALA) would be at least 1.4 g.
-You can take an Omega 3 fatty acid supplement if you have a deficiency of if you cannot obtain a sufficient amount of it from diet.
-Symptoms of Omega-3 fatty acids deficiency include rough and inflammed skin.
+You can take an Omega 3 fatty acid supplement if you have a deficiency or if you cannot obtain a sufficient amount from your diet.
+Symptoms of Omega-3 Fatty Acids deficiency include rough and inflamed skin.

 What are the side effects of Omega-3 Fatty Acids?